Shteyd/cookbook/README.md

 3. We choose the one we need
 4. Getting the recipe

-## There is no communication between server and client.
-To obtain data, the site parser is used!!!

 ## Tech stack:
 - Networking: http
 - Localstore: Hive

+There is no communication between server and client.
+The website parser is used to retrieve the data!!!